 At the end of the day, I’m recommending the Playermaker wearable tracker for soccer players for its value, functionality, and capabilities that go beyond traditional trackers.

-I’ve evaluated it based on the comfort level, durability, and soccer-specific tracking functions so that I can determine how useful it is for professional and amateur soccer players alike.
+I’ve evaluated it based on comfort level, durability, and soccer-specific tracking functions so that I can determine how useful it is for professional and amateur soccer players alike.

 It’s the best tracker at the moment to offer soccer-specific metrics, with over 15 stats (possessions, touches, speed, distance, etc.), and it’s really easy to set up and use.